katcipis/sophia/essays/learning-go.md

 We started to work at Neoway with Golang for almost a year right now, and on this post I will try to pass on some of the experience of learning Go.

-To make things easier I will use a very clear example, one service, and some context on what was happening.
+To make things easier I will use a very clear example, one problem, and some context on what was happening.

 By no means this is a representation of the experience of everyone at Neoway, there is a lot